sthoresen/Rutetider/README.md

 The app was released in August 2017, have 100+ downloads and is rated 5 star.
 In March 2018 Ruter shut down their API portal "Ruter Labs", and while Entur© now publishes useable NeTEx data, this data is in such a different format that it would require rebuilding many components of the app.
-As of now the project isn't updated to be compatible with the NeTEx data format, and I don't plan on fixing it in the near future as this project was mainly built for learning purposes.
+As of now the project isn't updated to be compatible with the NeTEx data format, and I don't plan on fixing it in the immediate future as this project was mainly built for learning purposes.

 * Google play link: https://play.google.com/store/apps/details?id=com.olivernord.android.avgangeroffline&hl